Zipporah holds Seymour the Bear on a hospital bed before surgery.

 Movement of the eyes is controlled by six muscles attached to each eye.
 These muscles allow the eyes to move in all directions.
 Both eyes should always move together so that even though we have two eyes, we see one thing at a time.

-If one of the muscles is weak, the eye cannot move properly and the two eyes cannot move together - resulting in strabismus or crossed eyes.
+If one of the muscles is weak, the eye cannot move properly and the two eyes cannot move together - resulting in strabismus.
 The condition can occur in one eye or both eyes and often occurs before the age of three years.

 It can be present all the time, or just sometimes, especially when a child is tired.
 It can also be a symptom of other eye problems, such as retinopathy of prematurity or congenital cataract.